-After hitting bottom on March 9, 2009 in the depth of the financial crisis, the bellwether S&P 500 turned around and launched into one of the greatest bull runs in history, posting a 376% gain at the end of 2017.
-It wasn’t straight up – along the way there have been five nerve-fraying corrections with the market falling by more than 10% each time.
+After hitting bottom on March 9, 2009 in the depth of the financial crisis, the bellwether S&P 500 turned around and launched into one of the greatest bull runs in history, posting a 448% gain to Mar.
+6, 2020.
+It wasn’t straight up – along the way there have been seven nerve-fraying corrections with the market falling by more than 10% each time.

-In fact, between 1945 and the current selloff, the S&P 500 has gone through 24 corrections, with the index falling by 13% on average over a four-month period.
-And it took four months on average for the S&P 500 to move from the low it reached in the correction back to its previous peak.1
+In fact, between 1945 and the current selloff, the S&P 500 has gone through 26 corrections, with the index falling by around 13% on average over a four-month period.
+And it generally took four months for the S&P 500 to move from the low it reached in the correction back to its previous peak.1

 Market corrections in the great bull market

-The four previous market corrections in the current bull market have followed the same pattern, with the market falling, before moving on to new highs.
-Will the latest correction play out the same way?
+The six previous market corrections in the current bull market have followed the same pattern, with the market falling, before moving on to new highs.
+Will the current coronavirus-related correction play out the same way?
 Only time will tell, but market history suggests it may.

 |Correction||Drop||Length (Months)||Return to previous high (Months)|

 |Sept.
 30, 2018 to Dec.
 24, 2018||-16%||3||6|

 |Feb.
 12, 2020 (as of Mar.
 6, 2020)||-12%||?||?|

 From lows to new market highs